open-telemetry/opamp-spec/specification.md

 configuration offer to the Agent and Agent reporting that it accepted the configuration.

+If the Client is capable of sending heartbeats the Client SHOULD set ReportsHeartbeat capability.
+If ReportsHeartbeat capability is set the Client SHOULD send heartbeats periodically.
+The interval between the heartbeats SHOULD be 30 seconds, unless a different value is configured on the Client side or unless a different interval is offered by the Server via `OpAMPConnectionSettings.heartbeat_interval_seconds` field.

 See sections under the [Operation](#operation) section for the details of the message sequences.